harelsegev/INDXRipper/README.md

 ### Invalid entries

-INDXRipper will comment on invalid entries.
+INDXRipper comments on invalid entries.
 These are the possible comments, their meanings, and some analysis tips:

 * **invalid reference**
   This entry doesn't reference a valid MFT record.

-  * If the file number and sequence number seem reasonable, The file was deleted, and its MFT record was reused.
+  * If the file number and sequence seem reasonable - the file was deleted, and its MFT record was reused.
   * If the file number is 0, or some absurdly high number - like 8589934608, it says nothing about the file.